Get,

 • Hypothyroidism can contribute to high cholesterol levels. source: NIH

-These vegetables include those like broccoli, cauliflower and kale and they are assumed to interfere with how your thyroid uses iodine as it plays a role in hormone production inside the thyroid gland.
-The truth is you should eat these veggies as they are a part of a healthy diet.
+These vegetables include those like broccoli, cauliflower and kale, and they might interfere with how your thyroid gland uses iodine as it plays a role in hormone production inside the thyroid gland.
+The truth is that you should eat these veggies as they are a part of a healthy diet.
+Those having a tendency to form goiter should restrict the intake as suggested by their treating physician or Endocrinologist.

 There’s no need to take these supplements if you are living in a country where other items have iodine in them, like table salt.

-This is a gross misconception as a gluten-free diet cannot help or cure Hashimoto’s thyroiditis in any way possible.
+This is a misconception as a gluten-free diet cannot help or cure Hashimoto’s thyroiditis in any way.
+Those individuals with certain medical conditions might derive benefits from such a diet

-Did you know beauty products can affect thyroid health?
-It is believed that plasticizers, found in cosmetic products might affect the regulation of thyroid hormones and alter the hormone levels.
+Did you know that beauty products can affect thyroid health?
+It is believed that plasticizers found in cosmetic products might affect the regulation of thyroid hormones and alter hormone levels2.

 Dr. Smita Barode, B.A.M.S, M.S.